primouomo123/primouomo123.github.io/README.md

 # Personal Website

 This is my website where I will be uploading my projects.
-All projects are linked to my GitHub repos.
+All projects are linked to their corresponding GitHub repo.